 Use ‘em where they matter

-Is your startup running a product update campaign on Twitter that has a link to the website?
+- Is your startup running a Twitter product update campaign with a link to the website?
 Add a UTM.

-Whether your company posts blogs to Twitter or gated eBooks to LinkedIn, the unique UTM will let Google Analytics 4 (as well as your marketing and data analytics platform) capture that data and allow you to see how visitors come to your website.
-Ultimately, having this data of how traffic arrives at your site can help you understand where your leads come from, which marketing strategies are working, and which are not.
+Whether your company posts blogs to Twitter or gated eBooks to LinkedIn, the unique UTM will let Google Analytics (as well as your marketing and data analytics platform) capture that data and allow you to see how visitors arrive at your website.
+Ultimately, having this data on how traffic arrives at your site can help you understand where your leads come from, which marketing strategies are working, and which are not.

 Getting started with UTMs

-Historically, there are a number of parameters that have been used as UTM values.
+Historically, several parameters were used as UTM values.
 Google Analytics simplified the terminology to create cohesion and universal understanding.
-Here are the three terms every marketing operations person needs to know when it comes to UTM usage:
+Every marketing operations person needs to know three terms regarding UTM usage: